picosh/pico/README.md

 All services are built inside the `./build` folder.

-If you want to start prose:
+If you want to start prose execute these binaries from the project root directory:

 ```bash
 ./build/prose-web
 # in a separate terminal
 ./build/prose-ssh
 ```

 ## deployment